DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 of great fun shared by tenants, organizers and visitors.

-Although most tenants were very sympathetic towards ‘the landlord's' attempts at organizing receptions and festivals, even when they would not necessarily participate themselves, it was the presence of city officials that invoked the skepticism Urban Resort was trying to avoid.
+Although most tenants were very sympathetic towards ‘the landlord's' attempts at organizing parties and festivals, even when they would not necessarily participate themselves, it was the presence of city officials that invoked the skepticism Urban Resort was trying to avoid.
 Marjolein van der Wal, a fashion designer and performance artist whose studio was packed with rhinestones and alien costumes: 'When I